leidymgdev/nodejs-delilah-api-rest/server/README.md

 This README.md will guide you on how to install and use this API.

-NOTE: You can find the specification of the **OpenAPI** in [Open API Docs](https://app.swaggerhub.com/apis/leidymgdev/swagger-delilahresto/1.0.0) or in [this repository](https://github.com/leidymgdev/delilah-api-rest-nodejs/blob/master/server/docs/openApi.yaml).
+NOTE: You can find the specification of the **OpenAPI** in [Open API Docs](https://app.swaggerhub.com/apis/leidymgdev/swagger-delilahresto/1.0.0).

 ## Installation and initialization